mariodavid/mariodavid.github.io/_posts/2019-12-13-lessons-from-creating-a-CUBA-addon.md

 In the scenario of the default values, instead of having the different datatypes, I had the <code>MetaProperty</code> of the entity attribute at hand.

 Taking that idea a little further I noticed that it would actually be a good standalone enhancement to create a input parameter out of a <code>MetaProperty</code>.
+Currently this is not possible with the <code>InputDialog</code> functionality.

 With that realization I refactored the code that provided the dialog window to set the entity attribute default value.
 Initially there was a mixed-up implementation where the input dialog creation, datatype determination and usage was all combined.